abdes/asap_app_imgui/common/doc/api/cpp.rst

 C++ language helpers
 ====================

-Non copiable class
+Singleton class
 ------------------

-The header <common/non_copyable.h> defines the class :class:`asap::NonCopiable`.
+The header <common/singleton.h> declares the class :class:`asap::Singleton`.

-.. doxygenclass:: asap::NonCopiable
+.. doxygenclass:: asap::Singleton
    :members:
    :protected-members:

-Class :class:`asap::NonCopiable` has protected constructor and destructor members to emphasize that it is only intended to be inherited from.
-Both use the C++ 11 trivial implementation by marking them ``default``.
+Class :class:`asap::Singleton` provide a base class that can be used to implement concrete singleton classes.
+A singleton is a class for which only one instance can exist in the process.

 Logical traits
 --------------